 We continue to recommend that the existing conditions sub-section indicate whether the Master Plan includes areas of archaeological potential and acknowledge that archaeological assessments will be required for future project-specific projects.
 The proponent should refer to an archaeological management plan or a data sharing agreement, should they exist.
-In their absence, the Ministry's screening checklists can help determine whether archaeological assessments will be needed for subsequent project undertakings: Criteria for Evaluating Marine Archaeological Potential (if shoreline or in-water works are proposed).
+In their absence, the Ministry's screening checklists can help determine whether archaeological assessments will be needed for subsequent project undertakings: Criteria for Evaluating Archaeological Potential and Criteria for Evaluating Marine Archaeological Potential (if shoreline or in-water works are proposed).